 - Connecting research, practice and policy perspectives

-- Establishing and promoting sustainable networks at the European level linking relevant actors and stakeholders and
+- Promoting sustainable networks at the European level linking relevant actors and stakeholders

 A network for the dissemination of innovative practices in STEM education

-Starting from project work that combines a focus on research-based materials and concept development with a multi-stakeholder dissemination approach, we have established a European network of relevant actors and stakeholders for disseminating innovative practices in STEM education with a focus on mathematics and sciences.
-This network is unique in Europe with respect to its emphasis on linking research, practice and policy.
-Today, the network comprises around 2000 contacts from the fields of STEM education research, teacher education institutions, teacher professional development networks, educational authorities and policy makers both at the European and local levels, teacher educators and teachers who follow the latest developments.
+Starting from project work that combined the research-based development of concepts and materials with a multi-stakeholder dissemination approach, we have established a European network to support the dissemination of innovative practices in STEM education.
+This network linking research, practice and policy in STEM education is unique in Europe.
+Today, the network comprises around 2000 contacts and connects STEM education researchers, teacher education institutions, teacher professional development networks, educational authorities and policy makers, industry representatives as well as teacher educators and teachers.

-PRIMAS, a project that has been identified by the European Commisison as a Success Story for its merits in the area of sustainable dissemination through extensive public communication and networking (read report on public engagement innovations), was core to building a network spanning Europe.
-Our network activities are continuousely expanded.
-Recently this happened in close connection with the influential FP7 project mascil, which promotes innovation in STEM education based on a multi-level and multi-stakeholder approach.
-As part of its activities a European STEM Professional Development Centre Network has been built.
+PRIMAS, a project that has been identified by the European Commisison as a Success Story for its merits (read report on public engagement innovations), was core to building a network spanning Europe.
+Ever since then our network activities kept expanding.
+Within the influential European project mascil, for example, a European STEM Professional Development Centre Network was founded.
 In our activities we collaborate closely with other European research institutions, projects and inivatives, for example with the European platform Scientix (coordinated by European Schoolnet).

-The foundation of an international research and transfer centre for STEM education
+ICSE: the foundation of the international research and transfer centre for STEM education

-The year 2017 marks another step forward in the University of Education Freiburg's work linking European research on STEM education with its transfer into practice and policy.
-Decision has been taken to establish an International Centre for STEM Education (ICSE).
-The Centre shall subsume our successful activities in this field, formally and sustainably link our institution to key actors in Europe having a similar focus in research, and serve to strengthen further collaboration and networking in particular in the European arena (e.g., through further joint research and projects, a newsletter, staff and student exchanges, etc.).
+The year 2017 marked a pivotal step forward in the University of Education Freiburg's strategy to support international research on STEM education with its transfer into practice and policy across Europe: Decision was taken to establish the International Centre for STEM Education (ICSE).
+The Centre subsumes our successful activities in international research, transfer and networking, it sustainably links our institution to other key actors in Europe having a similar focus in research, and serves to strengthen further collaboration, for example through joint research or staff exchanges.

 Read more about ICSE and its international and regional activities.